Endowment and Capital Giving

 Any gift that is designated for a particular initiative, such as endowment support, scholarship assistance, or building renovation, is a capital gift.
 Capital gifts are made in the form of cash, securities, or property.
 Capital gifts of a certain magnitude may be used for naming opportunities—for example, a classroom or a scholarship fund may be named for the donor or in honor of another person of the donor’s choosing.
 Capital gifts of a certain magnitude may also be used to endow a fund (such as a scholarship, faculty chair, or book fund) in the name of the donor or another.

-To learn more about endowment and capital support, you may view the Tufts University Endowment Policies or contact:
+To learn more about endowment and capital support, you may view the Endowment Performance and Policies or contact:

 Vice President for University Advancement